hello-APIRouter/dashboard/docs/en/latest/install.md

 #
 -->

-Installing Apache APISIX Dashboard on Linux is easy.
+Installing APIROUTER Dashboard on Linux is easy.
 Now, we provide Docker image and RPM installation package.

 ## Docker {#docker}